 As much as I wanted to, I could not find the same connection yesterday on the east side of the crossroad next to the Tian Yuan Guest House in Jingchuan, where my son had been found.
 From looking carefully around that place and from talking to people here, I sense that Henry was dropped by the roadside under different circumstances.

 Jingchuan is a mid-size town with modern buildings and businesses because it is the local administrative center for a very large county.
 It shares a broad floodplain with a natural hot spring and some ancient historic sites that are modestly popular attractions locally.
 But the town is very much part of a very rural area in which there is nothing more important within a family than the birth of a healthy son for a host of practical and not so practical (traditional cultural) reasons.
-Still, the practical importance of one's family here can be nearly all encompassing; it is an income unit, social support system, and rural retirement policy.
+Still, the practical importance of one's family here can be nearly all encompassing: it is an income unit, social support system, and rural retirement policy.

-And people here, whether muslim Hui or Han Chinese, believe strongly in a kind of kharma, that what goes around comes around.
+Moreover, people here, whether muslim Hui or Han Chinese, believe strongly in a kind of kharma, that what goes around comes around.
 “Most rural people are very superstitious so that if their son is born with a (cleft) face like a rabbit, or something else is really wrong, they are scared and think that it is punishment for something bad they have done,” went one of several similar explanations.
 “So they want to get rid of this punishment.
 For them this child is very bad luck.”

-Birth anamolies are common in this region and local clinics will try to arrange help for children brought in with severe cleft and other conditions, often through charitable organizations.
+Birth anomalies are common in this region and local clinics will try to arrange help for children brought in with severe cleft and other conditions, sometimes through charitable organizations.
 But there are old ideas here, illustrated by the well kept presence of the ancient hillside Wang Mu Gong Temple that watches over this town.
 There are more modest Buddhist temples generally overlooking almost every smaller village in the area also, even in some villages where we noticed that nearly all of the men wore white Muslim prayer caps.
 The temples are said to be maintained not so much for regular use, but more as a wishful means of warding off misfortune.

 The Tian Yuan Guest House is a fairly new multi-story structure that is at the intersection of National Highway 312 and Zhoung Shan Road, which is the central thoroughfare for Jingchuan and lined with shops and other businesses.
 Highway 312 is actually an important artery sometimes called the "Mother Road" that begins on China’s east coast and ends 2,998 miles later at its western border with Kazakhstan.

 Small public buses that travel up and down Highway 312 can easily bring people to this spot from any number of small villages within walking distance to the highway, as can all manner of carts, bicycles, or small three-wheel vehicles with motorcycle engines that are commonly used for tractors.
 Searching for answers sometimes yields only more questions and this was the case in looking around at this abandonment site--a fundamentally sad undertaking.
-Chen and I stayed at the site for more than a half hour, and then talked with nearby shopkeepers in their stores to see if they knew anything that could help us.
+Chen and I stayed at the site for a half hour, and then talked with nearby shopkeepers in their stores to see if they knew anything that could help us.
 They didn't.
 I kept thinking that there was some other clue that would come to me if I stayed and thought really hard a little bit longer.
 Finally we left.

 At least the crossroad is a very prominent location where an abandoned child could be easily found, but the most distinguishing feature of its east side, where that taxi driver discovered this particular naked newborn child wrapped in an old quilt that had looked like a bundle of rags ... is a small public dumpster that is said to have been maintained there for a very long time.